faerber-lab/faerber-lab.github.io/_pages/student_thesis.md

 12. <a href='https://faerber-lab.github.io/blog/2024/thesis-simplification'>Designing and Executing a Large-Scale User Study on Scientific Text Simplification </a>

-Prof. Dr.-Ing. **Michael Färber** has supervised over 50 Bachelor and Master theses and welcomes applications from both **English- and German-speaking students**.
-Many thesis topics are available for study abroad through partner institutions and DAAD funding, with the goal of co-authoring scientific papers based on the thesis.
+**Prof. Dr.-Ing.
+Michael Färber** has supervised over 50 Bachelor and Master theses and welcomes applications from both **English- and German-speaking students**.
+Many exciting thesis topics are available, including opportunities to study abroad through our partner institutions (e.g., in Japan), with the aim of co-authoring scientific papers based on your research.
+In the past, dedicated DAAD funding possibilities have supported our innovative projects through the IFI framework.

 For more details, feel free to reach out!